FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Step function** :

-* **Supervised learning** : A form of machine learning where a pre-established and labeled data set can be used to train the model.
+* **Supervised learning** : A form of machine learning where a pre-established and labeled data set can be used to train the model

+* **Tensor** : A tensor object is an object that can be represented as an array

-* **Unsupervised learning** : A form of machine learning where the a machine finds structure in data without knowing the classifications ahead of time.
+* **Unsupervised learning** : A form of machine learning where the a machine finds structure in data without knowing the classifications ahead of time

 * **Weight** : A trainable factor of how much of an input is used